 Institutional Farm.
 A farm owned and operated by a county, municipal, State or Federal governmental entity and used to grow an agricultural commodity.

-Junk Yard.
-An area of land with or without buildings, whether for private or commercial purposes, or both, used for, or occupied by, a deposit, collection, or the storage outside of a completely enclosed building, or used and/or discarded materials such as waste paper, rags or scrap metal, used building materials, home furnishings, machinery, vehicles, or parts thereof, with or without the dismantling, processing, salvage, sale, or other use or disposition of the same.

 Kennel.
 Any premise or portion thereon where more than five (5) dogs, cats, or other household pets are bred, raised, trained, boarded, harbored, or kept for remuneration.
 Veterinary clinics, animal hospitals and animal shelters are specifically excluded.

 Lagooning.
 The process of creating a shallow body of water, separated from a larger body of water.